aimfreet/design-class-project/content/home.md

 Why are icons so prevalent in the digital space when their use is relatively limited elsewhere?
 Why use an icon when text is more explicit?

 In the early days of computing, icons were used to simulate an action that an office worker would be familiar with in real life, like storing files inside of a folder.
 A graphical interface that could be clicked on with a mouse, was easier than remembering a variety of text commands that the old terminals required.
-Thus there is less of a cognitive load on the part of the user and less of a requirement of specialized computing knowledge. [<a href="#nine">9</a>]
+Thus, there is less of a cognitive load on the part of the user and less of a requirement of specialized computing knowledge. [<a href="#nine">9</a>]

 Today, there are many types of computer screens with different resolutions and many digital devices that vary in screen size.
 This presents a unique design challenge.
 While the height of any webpage is infinite, as well as the number of pages to a site, the design’s width is limited to the width of the device it is displayed on.
 The user’s attention is also a finite resource.
 Most analytical data and user studies reveal that user engagement drops off after the first 20% to 50% of the page. [<a href="#ten">10</a>]

-When icons are used effectively they have the ability to solve these challenges.
+When icons are used effectively, they have the ability to solve these challenges.
 Icons can be easily recognizable.
 When common icons are used, users instantly recognize them and understand the actions or information that they should contain.
 This can help with navigation and tasks.
 It is particularly powerful if the icons are placed in expected areas of a site or application, or are placed in <a href="https://graphicmint.com/design-reading-patterns/">typical user scanning patterns</a>.

 <div class="flex flex-column flex-row-md" style="max-width: 800px; margin: 0 auto;">
     <div class="flex-grow-1 margin-bottom-6">